India face Netherlands in Junior Women's Hockey WC semifinals as history beckons | Sports-Games

 - South Africa

-History beckons the Indian women's hockey team as it eyes a maiden final berth in the FIH Junior World Cup but a stern test awaits it in the form of three-time champions the Netherlands in the semifinal here on Sunday.
+History beckons the Indian women's hockey team as it eyes a maiden final berth in the FIH Junior World Cup but in three-time champions, the Netherlands a stern test awaits it in the semifinal here on Sunday.

 India's best performance in the tournament so far is a bronze medal finish in the 2013 edition of the event in Monchengladbach, Germany.